Mic92/sops-nix/README.md

 - Atomic upgrades: New secrets are written to a new directory which replaces the old directory atomically.
 - Rollback support: If sops files are added to the Nix store, old secrets can be rolled back.
 This is optional.
 - Fast time-to-deploy: Unlike solutions implemented by NixOps, krops and morph, no extra steps are required to upload secrets.
-- A variety of storage formats: Secrets can be stored in YAML, JSON or binary.
+- A variety of storage formats: Secrets can be stored in YAML, dotenv, INI, JSON or binary.
 - Minimizes configuration errors: sops files are checked against the configuration at evaluation time.

 ## Demo